ReproducibilityInPublishing/j.jcp.2016.08.012/COMPUTATIONAL_EFFORTS.md

 ## Visualization

 Figures are computed as a part of running `runExperiments.jl`.
-The script itself calls `runAccuractyExperiment.jl`, which generates figures as part of its functionality.
+The script itself calls `data/examples/runAccuracyExperiment.jl`, which generates figures as part of its functionality.